jakobhviid/ReinstallScripts/README.md

 Mac script use [Homebrew](https://brew.sh/), while Windows uses [Scoop](https://scoop.sh/) and [AppGet](https://appget.net/).

+## Getting Started with Mac

+Install homebrew using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` or follow the latest instructions from [Homebrew](https://brew.sh/).

+Go to this folder with a terminal and run `brew bundle`.
+This will import all the applications described, including applications from the app store.

+To create a new Brewfile run `brew bundle dump`.

+For more instructions in export and import of applications using [Homebrew](https://brew.sh/), please take a look [here](https://tomlankhorst.nl/brew-bundle-restore-backup/).

 ## Missing items from install script for Windows 10

 1. [Office 365 Home](https://account.microsoft.com/services/office/install)